matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 ## styleguide/

-- Contains all of the stylesheets and scripts required to make the styleguide work corretcly.
+- Contains all of the stylesheets and scripts required to make the style guide work corretcly.
 - Updating these files will change the appearance and function of the style guide shell.

 {% highlight directory %}